bigardone/bigardone.github.com/source/blog/2017-02-02-phoenix-and-elm-a-real-use-case-pt-1.html.markdown

 and talented [team][459e406b] as well, and I have been very busy since then.
-Apart from working for such a team, another of the main reasons for joining was that most of the current stack is **Elixir** and **Phoenix**, so it was an excellent opportunity for solving real problems with some of my favorite technologies.
+Apart from working for such a team, another of the main reasons for joining was that most of the current stack is **Elixir** and **Phoenix**, so it was an excellent opportunity for solving real problems using some of my favorite technologies.
 At that time, I also started to play around with [Elm][elmlanglink], _the functional programming language for the web_, rewriting some of my pet projects like [Phoenix Battleship][pheonixbattelshiplink].
 As a **React**/**Redux** fan and recently converted functional programmer, I felt it was the right path to take.
-Once I was comfortable enough, I proposed building a proof of concept of a **SPA** in **Elm** as the new front-end for an internal tool that we use at **TBOE** for creating landing pages.
-A couple of weeks later, the POC was ready, pushed to production, and has been working without a single runtime error since then.
+Once I was comfortable enough with the syntax and architecture, I proposed building a proof of concept in **Elm** as the new front-end for an internal tool that we use at **TBOE** for creating landing pages.
+A few weeks later, the POC was ready, pushed to production, and has been working without a single runtime error since then.

-I am having so much fun coding in **Elm** that I wanted to write a small series about creating a small **SPA**, covering basic topics such as integrating **Elm** in a **Phoenix** project, routing in an **Elm** program, making HTTP requests and sockets support.
+I am having so much fun coding in **Elm** that I can't resist writing a small series about creating a small **SPA**, covering basic topics such as integrating **Elm** in a **Phoenix** project, routing in an **Elm** program, making HTTP requests and sockets support.
 So let's get started!